Malcolm Alker: Background

 Malcolm Alker was born in Wigan, Greater Manchester, England.

 Career

 Alker started his junior career with Orrell St James before moving to Wigan St Patricks.
-He joined the Salford Reds in May 1997, and he made his début later that year against the Sheffield Eagles.
+He joined Salford in November 1995, and he made his first team début in 1997 against the Sheffield Eagles.

 In 2000, Alker captained Salford City Reds for the first time at the age of 21 in the absence of regular captain Darren Brown.

 Alker played his entire professional rugby league career at Salford City Reds.
-He has represented Lancashire and England.
+He represented Lancashire in 2002, and was capped twice by England in 2005.